camunda/camunda-docs/versioned_docs/version-8.2/components/connectors/out-of-the-box-connectors/asana.md

 id: asana
 title: Asana Connector
 sidebar_label: Asana Connector
-description: Manage Asana project and tasks from your BPMN process.
+description: Manage Asana projects and tasks from your BPMN process.
+Learn how to create an Asana Connector task, and get started.
 ---

 The **Asana Connector** allows you to connect your BPMN service with [Asana](https://asana.com/).

 ## Prerequisites

-To use the **Asana Connector**, you need to have an Asana [personal access token](https://developers.asana.com/docs/personal-access-token).
+To use the **Asana Connector**, you must have an Asana [personal access token](https://developers.asana.com/docs/personal-access-token).

 :::note
 It is highly recommended not to expose your Asana personal access token as plain text.
 Instead, use Camunda secrets.
-See an article on how to [manage secrets](../../../components/console/manage-clusters/manage-secrets.md) to learn more.
+Learn more in our documentation on [managing secrets](../../../components/console/manage-clusters/manage-secrets.md).
 :::

-## Create an Asana Connector Task
+## Create an Asana Connector task

 To use the **Asana Connector** in your process, either change the type of existing task by clicking on it and using the wrench-shaped **Change type** context menu icon, or create a new Connector task by using the **Append Connector** context menu.